DeisData/deisdata.github.io/r/data-visualization/index.md

 ![](/assets/images/r/data-visualization/unnamed-chunk-4-1.png)

-Once the plot is saved as a variable, We can add axes labels with `xlab()` and `ylab()`.
+Once the plot is saved as a variable, we can add axes labels with `xlab()` and `ylab()`.

 ``` r